Estate Planning has many moving parts. TLD LAW can help you with all of them.

 The Advance Health Care Directive is an important “peace of mind” document that:

 WHAT IS SCHEDULE A?

 If you have over ten or even twenty million in net worth, you still need the above documents.
 Everyone needs them.
-If your net worth is greater than the federal estate tax exemption amount of $5.45m per person in 2016, TLD Law can offer additional tax planning as part of your estate planning needs.
+If your net worth is greater than the federal estate tax exemption amount of $11.2 million per person ($22.4 million for a married couple) in 2018, TLD Law can offer additional tax and asset planning as part of your estate planning needs.

 WHY USE TLD LAW FOR ESTATE PLANNING AND LIVING TRUSTS?

 We are good at this.
-We have five estate planning attorneys that exclusively handle estate planning and trusts for the firm’s clients.
-We have over 100 years combined experience in drafting estate plans, administering estate plans and litigating/protecting estate plans.
-Our drafting experiences coupled with our litigation side – means that we try our best to make your estate plans rigorous and withstand your wishes even in the face of a challenge.
+We have several excellent estate planning attorneys who exclusively handle estate planning and trusts for the firm’s clients.
+We have over 100 years’ combined experience in drafting, administering, and litigating and protecting estate plans.
+Our decades of involvement in this area of the law mean that we are ready to defend your wishes even in the face of a challenge.